codebysd/node-asyncback/README.md

 ## Why ?

-Async functions along with `await` has been touted as a very elegant way of writing async code.
-However there is a lot of Javascript API that requires callback functions.
+With the introduction of `async/await`, writing async code has become much simpler.
+However, there still exists Javascript API that requires you to pass in callback accepting functions.
 For example, [ExpressJS](https://expressjs.com/) requires [middleware functions](https://expressjs.com/en/guide/writing-middleware.html) to be plain old functions that accept a `next` callback.

 The `asyncback` module converts an async function to a callback accepting function.